ck-zhang/px/docs/guides/getting-started.md

 px is the front door for Python projects: it owns the runtime, dependencies, and environment layout so commands are deterministic.

+px currently supports Linux and macOS only; Windows is not supported yet.
+Use WSL or a Unix host for now.

 ## Quick start (single project)

 1. From your project root, run `px init` to create `pyproject.toml`, `px.lock`, and `.px/`.